-Creates an Education Savings Account (ESA) program, sometimes referred to as vouchers.
-Includes 3- and 4-year-old children who are eligible for Texas public pre-k based on their income, home language, or other criteria.
-High-quality child care providers are able to participate if they are accredited through the Texas Private School Accreditation Commission or if they meet other quality benchmarks.
+the Governor's Task Force on Governance of Early Education and Care under the Texas Education address governance challenges impacting early education in Texas. a Quad-Agency Child Care Initiative that brings IHSC, DFPS, and TEA together to review and state regulations that impact child care programs.
+Education Savings Account (ESA) program, referred to as vouchers.
+Includes 3- and 4-year-old no are eligible for Texas public pre-k based on their me language, or other criteria.
+High-quality child lers are able to participate if they are accredited e Texas Private School Accreditation Commission or t other quality benchmarks.